BaronBlackmore/SunlightAfterDark/_drafts/2012-09-10-draft-guide.md

 write as if we're talking 1 to 1
 Use the research from talking to gamers - use negatives	 as titles

+Header image
+ - needs to be a png

 Titles
  - be dramatic
  - don't be misleading, make them pay off